Jesvanth/Jesvanth-Portfolio/README.md

 - Currently pursuing my Integrated Master Degree in Computer Science with specialization in Business Analytics at VIT Chennai University

-## Experience

-Aspiring Software Development Engineer with a strong coding foundation and problem-solving skills.
-My hands-on experience with projects has honed my problem-solving abilities and collaborative mindset.
-Thriving in dynamic environments, I am motivated to continuously learn and adapt to emerging technologies while delivering high-quality code.

 ## Contact Me

 - 📧 Email: jesvanth@gmail.com